aws-solutions-library-samples/guidance-for-multi-cluster-application-management-with-karmada-and-amazon-eks/README.md

 ## Supported AWS Regions

-The AWS services used for this guidance are supported in *all available AWS regions (TO VERIFY)*:
+The AWS services used for this guidance are supported in *all available AWS regions*:

 ## Quotas